 Channapha Khamvongsa, Executive Director

 , an organization that seeks to address the problem of unexploded ordnance in Laos, to provide space for healing the wounds of war, and to create greater hope for a future of peace.
 The organization uses art, culture, education, and community organizing, especially among the Lao diaspora, to create healing and transformation out of the wreckage of war.
-Legacies has successfully advocated for an increase in U.S. funding for bomb clearance in Laos, from an annual average of $2M in 2008 to nearly $20M in 2015.
-She has written and spoken widely about the secret war in Laos and its aftermath and has appeared in the New York Times, Democracy Now!, and CNN.
+Legacies has successfully advocated for an increase in U.S. funding for bomb clearance in Laos, from an annual average of $2M in 2008 to $30M in 2016.
+In September 2016, President Barack Obama acknowledged Channapha’s advocacy efforts in Laos, where he became the first U.S. President to visit the country.
+Channapha has written and spoken widely about the secret war in Laos and its aftermath and has appeared in the New York Times

+News.
 She previously worked at the Ford Foundation and NEO Philanthropy on immigrant rights, civil society, civic engagement, capacity building, and transformational leadership.
-She has served on the the Seattle Women’s Commission, as well as on the boards of the Refugee Women’s Alliance and the Conference on Asian Pacific American Leadership (CAPAL).
-She was born in Vientiane and came to the U.S. as a refugee at the age of seven.
-Ms. Khamvongsa received her Bachelor's of Science Degree in Public Administration from George Mason University.
+She has served on the Seattle Women’s Commission, as well as on the boards of the Refugee Women’s Alliance and the Conference on Asian Pacific American Leadership (CAPAL).
+She was born in Vientiane, Laos and came to the U.S. as a refugee at the age of seven.
+Channapha received her Bachelor's of Science Degree in Public Administration from George Mason University.
 She received her Master's Degree in Public Policy from Georgetown University.

 Arina Chithavong-Lester, Director of Operations & Development